ietf-gitwg/using-github/draft-thomson-github-bcp.md

 ### Issue Labelling

-A system of labelling issues can be effective in managing issues.
+A system of labeling issues can be effective in managing issues.
 For instance, marking substantive issues separately from editorial can be helpful at guiding discussion.
 Using labels can also be helpful in identifying issues for which consensus has been achieved, but that require editors to integrate the changes